 - Keep the Chromium folder open and follow the next step.

 The second step is to close all the running processes of the target Adware to allow its removal.
 Rkill is the silver bullet to completely halt all the malicious processes running at the time on your computer.

 It is a simple open and close application that automatically kills all the malicious tasks running in the background.
-Alternatively, you can open the Windows Task Manager and manually kill all the tasks named Chromium but the sheer number of processes and the possible presence of other malicious tasks makes it faster and more convenient to use Rkill.
+Alternatively, you can open the Windows Task Manager and manually kill all the tasks named Chromium.
+However, the sheer number of processes and the possible presence of other malicious tasks make it faster and more convenient to use Rkill.

 Step 3: Removal Of Core Files